MacKello History, Family Crest & Coats of Arms

 The surname MacKello was first found in Aberdeenshire (Gaelic: Siorrachd Obar Dheathain), a historic county, and present day Council Area of Aberdeen, located in the Grampian region of northeastern Scotland.
 More recently, leading seamen in the Commonwealth Navies addressed as "leader", and informally known as "kellicks" from the killick anchor which is the symbol of their rank.

 Early History of the MacKello family

 This web page shows only a small excerpt of our MacKello research.
-Another 80 words (6 lines of text) covering the years 137 and 1372 are included under the topic Early MacKello History in all our PDF Extended History products and printed products wherever possible.
+Another 80 words (6 lines of text) covering the year 1372 is included under the topic Early MacKello History in all our PDF Extended History products and printed products wherever possible.

 MacKello Spelling Variations

 Scribes in the Middle Ages simply spelled according to sound.
 The result is an enormous number of spelling variations among names that evolved in that era.
 MacKello has been spelled Kellogg, Kellock, Kelloch, Kellog, Kellogh, MacKelloch, MacKellock and many more.